RomeoLB/rlb-html-debug/README.md

 ```bash
 chrome://inspect/#devices
 ```
-Click on the "Configure..." button then enter the player IP address and port number (2999) then "Done"
+Click on the "Configure..." button then enter the player IP address and port number (2999) in the relevant field on the "Target discovery settings" then click "Done"

 <img width="783" alt="image" src="https://github.com/user-attachments/assets/52708164-fcfa-4a4b-b61c-399828f6e493">